 - The Audit Committee shall consider whether, in order to assure continuing auditor independence, there should be a regular rotation of the independent registered public accounting firm.

 - The General Auditor shall functionally report directly to the Audit Committee and administratively to the Chief Executive Officer.

 - The Audit Committee shall consult with the CEO and shall approve the appointment, evaluation, replacement, reassignment, or dismissal of the General Auditor.
-The Audit Committee or its Chair shall consult with the CEO and the Compensation & Management Development Committee or its Chair and shall approve the compensation and succession planning of the General Auditor.
+The Audit Committee or its Chair shall consult with the CEO and the Compensation & Management Development Committee or its Chair and shall approve the compensation, non-financial performance objectives and succession planning of the General Auditor.
 The Audit Committee shall also review the performance and approve the succession planning of the General Auditor’s direct reports.

 - The Audit Committee shall annually review and approve the charter of the internal audit function, and the General Auditor’s proposed annual risk-based audit plan, financial budget and resources, and overall risk-assessment methodology, and shall approve any significant interim changes to the foregoing.
 The Audit Committee shall also annually review the independence of the Internal Audit function.

 - The Audit Committee shall receive periodic communications from the General Auditor on the completion status of the annual risk-based audit plan, including any significant changes and the impact of resource limitations.